Kitware/geowatch/docs/source/manual/development/roadmap.rst

 - [ ] Extend mlops to make it easier to test and evaluate ensembles.

 - [ ] Extend mlops with teamfeats nodes.

+- [ ] Smartflow tiling to split up regions, run prediction on smaller regions, and then consolidate stitching.

+- [ ] Better support for training on AWS: https://www.reddit.com/r/MachineLearning/comments/18mfi70/p_kubernetes_plugin_for_mounting_datasets_to/

 Algorithmic Exploration